fujimotos/TinyFastSS/README.md

 ### 3. Save format (a.k.a.
 JSON vs Pickle)

-The native Pickle module is slower to encode/decode than the json module.
-(Although, cPickle is much comparable)

 Some points to consider:

+* The pure-python Pickle module is really slow, while cPickle is much comparable in speed to the json module.
-* Pickle bytestream is incompatible among Python versions.
-We might avoid compatibility issues by using protocol version 2 or below.
+* Pickle bytestream is incompatible among Python versions, while JSON is language independent.
-* JSON cannot serialize Python set objects.
+* JSON cannot serialize some Python objects (most crucial here is the set objects).